We're following all the rules… so why does it still feel off?

 Movement First, Not Mechanics First

-Fix the Pattern, Not Just the Pain
+Reset the Pattern, Not Just the Pain

-Instead of chasing tight spots or sore areas, we find the stress pattern underneath so you’re not icing the same problem week after week.
+Instead of chasing tight spots or sore areas, we find the stress pattern underneath — so you're not icing the same problem week after week.

 Built for Growing Athletes

 Most arm-care plans are made for adults.
-VeloRESET is designed for changing youth bodies, with simple resets that fit real family schedules.
+VeloRESET is designed for changing youth bodies — with simple resets that fit real family schedules.

 Curious which pattern your pitcher fits?

-Take the free 90 second quiz
+Take the free 90 Second Arm State Check

 Trusted by parents, coaches, PTs, and pro athletes who want a simple, science-backed roadmap that actually makes sense.